Threatened Species Day

 Watch film clips of thylacines in captivity that include the last film footage of the species.

-Why are threatened species important?
+Why threatened species are important

 Saving threatened species is important for a healthy and diverse environment.
 Once plants and animals become extinct they are gone forever.